Deep-06/worldref/README.md

 # worldref

 ### Register page
-- Regster form that takes username and password as inputs and store it in backend
+- Regster form that takes username and password as inputs and store it in localStorage
 <img src='./worldref/public/register.png'/>

 ### Login Page
 - Login form that takes username and password as inputs
-- Implemented a login function that checks the credentials and sets the authentication status from the backend
+- Implemented a login function that checks the credentials and sets the authentication status.
 - If the login is successful, update the authentication status to true.
 - If the login fails, display an alert error message.
 <img src='./worldref/public/login.png'/>